betterscientificsoftware/bssw.io/CuratedContent/IDEsForScientificSoftware.md

 ### [Netbeans IDE](https://netbeans.org)

-Netbeans IDE is the offcial IDE for Java 8 and, like Eclipse, is extensible via a plugin mechansim.
-Plugins are available to support for C, C++, and Fortran development.
+Netbeans IDE is the official IDE for Java 8 and, like Eclipse, is extensible via a plugin mechanism.
+Plugins are available to support  C, C++, and Fortran development.
 Features include the following:

 * C and C++ projects
 * C and C++ editor